jwrr/lued/README.md

 * feature - grep - search all open files. return selectable list of matches
 * feature - timestamp on save.
 * feature - if moving away fro '()' then change to '('
-* fixme - ctrl+d if partial word selected then deselect/reselect -

 * fixme - highlight keywords if not in comment
 * fixme - xxx_in_xxx. in matched, and shouldn't have